isrivastava/Front-end-Development/README.md

 # Front-end-Development
-This repository is for creating small projects in different technolgies of front-end developemnt
+This repository contains web page that utilizes different technolgies of front-end developement